Failback after failover

 -

-We recommend that a DNS alias point to the IP address of the master server.
-This allows the same DNS alias to point the new master server (former standby server).
+One DNS alias points to the IP address of the target server.
+This allows the same DNS alias to point the new target server (former standby server).

 -

-We recommend that a DNS alias point to the IP address of the standby server.
+A second DNS alias points to the IP address of the standby server.

 Procedure for using the failback command